dginhoux/ansible_role.metrics_exporters/README.md

-# ROLE dginhoux.prometheus_node_exporter
+# ROLE dginhoux.metrics_exporters

 ## DESCRIPTION

-This ansible role install, configure and uninstall prometheus node exporter.<br />
+This ansible role install, configure and uninstall prometheus exporters.<br />
-It can be deploy as binary downloaded from github OR as docker (no public image, you have to build an image and push to a registry)
+It can be deploy as binary OR as docker instance.